★★★★★

 Tips and Tricks

-• First, when adding your second layer of crumbs to the cookie bars, do NOT press these crumbs into the bar.
-ONLY press the first layer of cookie dough.
+• When adding your second layer of crumbs to the cookie bars, do NOT press these crumbs into the bar.
+ONLY press the first layer of cookie dough into the bottom of the dish.
 I accidentally pressed the second layer when I made these bars for the first time.
 While it tasted just fine, they looked super weird.
 No crumble on top.

 • Also speaking of crumbs and crumbles…you’re going to think it’s missing liquid.
 If you’ve ever made shortbread bars you know it’s not a typical cookie dough.
 It’s more like a bowl of crumbs.